lammps/lammps/doc/src/Packages_details.rst

 **Supporting info:**

 * src/MLIAP: filenames -> commands
-* src/MLIAPPY/README
+* src/MLIAP/README
 * :doc:`pair_style mliap <pair_mliap>`
 * examples/mliap (see README)

-When compiled with the LMP_MLIAPPY option, this package includes an extension for coupling with python models, incuding PyTorch
+When compiled with the -DLMP_MLIAPPY flag, this package includes an extension for coupling with python models, incuding PyTorch

 The python interpreter linked to LAMMPS will need cython and numpy installed.